Call for 2017 Grant Applications

 “Small Market and Community Journalism FOI Grants”

-The Headliners Foundation of Texas has embarked on a one-year pilot program of grants to reimburse small-market and community news organizations in Texas for extraordinary expenses charged by governmental bodies for Open Records searches.
-The grant application process will open September 6, 2016, and will continue until the 2016 Foundation funding for the grants is awarded.
+The Headliners Foundation of Texas has embarked on a pilot program of grants to reimburse small-market and community news organizations in Texas for extraordinary expenses charged by governmental bodies for Open Records searches.
+The grant application process is open and will continue until the available funds are awarded.
 Click here for the Foundation’s media release announcing the grant program.

 The goal is to help community journalism organizations overcome financial challenges in Open Records costs to pursue enterprise related to public issues in keeping with the Headliners Foundation mission: “Promoting Excellence in Texas Journalism.”